shivam-singh-au17/BackEndOnnBikes/README.md

 #### Github [ananthuasokkumar](https://github.com/ananthuasokkumar)

 # Challenges -
-<h5>1.
+<p>1.
 Communication
 Distance always matters for group work.
 As we are from different parts of India, miscommunications were the common challenges for us.
-But, we make it happen with the help of slack and WhatsApp.</h5>
+But, we make it happen with the help of slack and WhatsApp.<p>
-<h5>2.
+<p>2.
 Collaboration
-As we are using Git collaboration, initially we were facing some technical issues, but continuously co-ordinations, make things easier.</h5>
+As we are using Git collaboration, initially we were facing some technical issues, but continuously co-ordinations, make things easier.</p>
-<h4>3.
-And we had some problems connecting all the pages to the server and  making all functions work properly through the server.</h4>
+<p>3.
+And we had some problems connecting all the pages to the server and  making all functions work properly through the server.</p>
-**These challenges improve our abilities to be a good Team Player and finally we did the constitution of all the problems together and made our perfect project.**
+These challenges improve our abilities to be a good Team Player and finally we did the constitution of all the problems together and made our perfect project.

 # Conclusion -